 Sam Woodhouse is the Managing Partner of Woodhouse LLC.
-He regularly represents Fortune 500 companies, middle market companies, governmental entities, and high net worth individuals when they have challenges in the areas of business litigation, commercial arbitrations, commercial recovery litigation, contract law, and when they are in need of local counsel assistance.
+He regularly represents Fortune 500 companies, middle market companies, governmental entities, and high net worth individuals when they have challenges in the areas of business litigation, commercial arbitrations, commercial recovery litigation, subrogation and recovery, contract law, and when they are in need of local counsel assistance.
 Sam is an experienced trial attorney, having tried jury trials and non-jury trials to verdict in federal and state courts.
 He supplemented his actual courtroom experience with intensive classroom trial advocacy training at Temple Law School’s nationally recognized LL.M. in Trial Advocacy Program.
 This culminated in Sam earning an LL.M. in Trial Advocacy from Temple University Beasley School of Law, where he graduated with Honors.

 Sam has been called upon to protect his clients in a variety of complex civil litigation cases, including business litigation, contract disputes, injunctions, land use litigation, business torts, class actions, and products liability lawsuits.
 In protecting the interests of his clients, Sam has handled all aspects of litigation: pre-trial discovery, motions practice, hearings, motions for summary judgment, Daubert motions and hearings, motions in limine and pre-trial conferences.